Flooding and stormwater management

 2) The major flood system is used when the underground pipes can't cope.
 Flows are then handled by a surface system of roadways, paths, drainage reserves and easements.
 These flow to a trunk drainage system for safe disposal.

 The way we calculate flood risk is very complicated.
 Flood heights are basically measured by their relation to sea level.
-Floods are also measured by how often they are likely to occur - Annual Recurrence Interval (ARI) and Annual Exceedence Probability (AEP).
+Floods are also measured by how often they are likely to occur - Annual Recurrence Interval (ARI) and Annual Exceedance Probability (AEP).
 This likelihood allows us to estimate the damage costs.

 Our Flood Management Policy uses the 1% AEP / 100 year ARI flood frequency as the design flood standard for planning and general risk management purposes.